-- What are the critical threatening processes for threatened species?
+- What are the key threatening processes for all of these species?

-- What are the key requirements and barriers to successful re-introduction?
+- What are the key requirements to maintain these species in the landscape?

-- What are the most effective means of abating threats and increasing viability of threatened species?
+- What are the most effective means of abating threats and increasing the viability of threatened species?

 Case study: Re-introducing the nationally vulnerable red-tailed phascogale into Kojonup Reserve

-Angela Sander with red-tailed phascogale at Kojonup Reserve, WA.
-Photo by Geoff Corrick
+Angela Sanders with a Red-tailed Phascogale at Kojonup Reserve, WA.
+Photo Geoff Corrick

 Once widespread across much of Western Australia and semi-arid southern Australia, Bush Heritage partnered with Western Australia’s Department of Parks and Wildlife to reduce the threat of extinction for the phascogale.